Wasps Netball: Demise

 Wasps Netball were placed into administration on 17 October 2022 with all their playing and coaching staff made redundant.

 On 10 November 2022, England Netball announced that Wasps Netball would no longer be eligible to compete in the Netball Super League moving forwards.

 Senior finals

 Netball Superleague Grand Finals

 Between 2017 and 2019 Wasps have played in three successive Netball Superleague grand finals.

 Fast5 Netball All-Stars Championship

 Wasps have played in two British Fast5 Netball All-Stars Championship finals.

 Home venue

-Wasps play their home games in both the Indoor Arena - Coventry at the Coventry Building Society Arena and in the Sport and Wellness Hub at the University of Warwick.
-The team also train at the University of Warwick.
+Wasps played their home games at both the Coventry Building Society Arena and in the Sport and Wellness Hub at the University of Warwick.
+The team also trained at the University of Warwick.